-I was a pedestrian injured when I struck by a car and have no health insurance.
+I was a pedestrian injured when I was struck by a car and have no health insurance.
 How can I get medical attention?

 It is no surprise that when a car and pedestrian or bicyclist collide, the pedestrian or bicyclist ends up getting the short end of the stick and suffers substantially greater physical injury than the driver of the car.
 While the driver of the vehicle often times sustains absolutely no injury at all, the pedestrian or bicyclist often is hospitalized, or at the very minimum, requires some form of medical care to treat the injuries they receive.
 Many times, that treatment can be extensive and very costly.
 So how, if an injured party does not have health insurance, are they able to get medical treatment for their injuries?

 The State of Florida, through the Florida Motor Vehicle No Fault Law (627.700) requires any vehicle insured in the State of Florida to provide medical, surgical, funeral, and disability insurance benefits without regard to fault, to the named insured, relatives residing in the same household, persons operating the insured motor vehicle, passengers in such motor vehicle, and other persons struck by such motor vehicle and suffering bodily injury while not an occupant of a self-propelled vehicle (Florida Statutes 627.733), that may be injured as a result of a collision with that vehicle.